insure logo

 Can I change my deductible after an accident?

 You can’t change your deductible amount after an accident.
-This is usually decided at the beginning of a policy, and it will remain unchanged until the policy expires.
+This is usually decided at the beginning of a policy and will remain unchanged until the policy expires.

 Can you change car insurance during a claim?

-You can always switch car insurance companies, even if you have an open claim.
+You can always switch car insurance companies, even with an open claim.
 However, make sure not to cancel your old policy until the day your new policy starts.
 Otherwise, there could be a lapse in your insurance coverage.

 Even if you switch insurance companies, your open claim will not transfer.
-You will have to contact the old insurer until the claim is paid out.
+You must contact the old insurer until the claim is paid out.

 Is there a fee for switching car insurance companies?